What a nice message to read! It sure would be nice if everyone joining a Slack channel received such a message!

 This defines a trigger that will kick off the provided workflow, message_setup_workflow

-, along with an added bonus: it'll pass along the channel ID of the channel it was triggered in.
+, along with an added bonus: it'll pass along the channel ID of the channel it was started in.

 The workflow to send a message to a user needs to be invoked after the message is created in the workflow.
 It also needs to be invoked whenever a new user joins the channel.